verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 </div>
 {{< /clipboard >}}

-### Step 3: Enable storage, Thanos Store Gateway and Compactor
+### Step 3: Enable storage, Thanos Store Gateway, and Compactor

 The following example enables storage, creates the required secret, and enables Thanos Store Gateway and Compactor in the Verrazzano custom resource.
 It also configures the Thanos Sidecar to write to object storage and the Store Gateway to read from